Why is now the time for brands to engage in ecommerce collaboration? As one writer portends:

 As we’ve already laid out, the behemoths in ecommerce are able to gobble up swaths of consumer spending.
 As if having a household name weren’t enough to inspire customer confidence or loyalty, these companies also promise a better experience, greater convenience, and the best available deal.

-We’re not suggesting that you abandon your go-to grocer, especially if they’re local!
-But for those one-off items that you probably used to pick up on the way home from work, such as coffee or wine, why not purchase directly from the source?
-When it comes to inventory, they likely have a wider selection available for what you seek.
-Given most are offering free shipping to ease their customer’s purchase, these one-off buys are easier than you might think.
+We’re not suggesting that you abandon your go-to grocer (especially if they’re local).
+But for one-off items that you probably used to pick up on the way home from work, such as coffee or wine, why not purchase directly from the source?
+When it comes to inventory, they likely have a wider selection available.

-In some cases, these brands are lining the digital marketplace shelves anyway.
+In some cases, these brands line the digital marketplace shelves anyway.
 Meanwhile, smaller online retailers are category experts.
 They aren’t thinking about how to bring you a little bit of everything.
-They’re focused on bringing you the best when it comes to something specific.
+They’re focused on providing the best on something specific.

-In the end, it’s about spending your money where it will have the most impact and leaning into the choices you have as a consumer.
-If you’re not sure where to get started, Shopify launched an app to help people find local businesses they can support.
-One of our team members also recently put together a list of top isolation essentials and where to find them.
-Whether it’s athleisure and loungewear or fun stuff to keep you engaged like DIY house projects, arts & crafts supplies, or even at-home science experiment kits for the kids, you can find an ecommerce store that specializes in it.
-Buying from online brands and smaller retailers like your own store means buying from someone you can trust, an act of faith that we’re in this together.
+In the end, it’s about spending money where it will have the most impact and leaning into the choices consumers have.
+If you’re not sure where to get started, Shopify launched an app to help people find local businesses to support.
+Buying from online brands and smaller retailers means buying from someone you can trust.

 Another simple solution that leverages your power as a consumer.
-If you haven’t made the most of this easy tactic that can help inject cash-flow into your online store, be sure to check out this article on how to do so.
+If you haven’t made the most of this easy tactic that can help inject cash-flow into your online store, check out this article on how to boost sales of ecommmerce gift cards.

-Online communities offer the unique opportunity for you to see what others in your position are doing.
-These professional groups give you the chance to ask the questions that are keeping you up at night and explore solutions with those most likely wondering about the same issue.
+Online communities offer the unique opportunity to see what others in your position are doing.
+These professional groups give the chance to ask questions that keep you up at night and explore solutions.
 Or perhaps you and your colleagues came up with a novel merchandising idea that you think other ecommerce teams should consider trying out!
-Whether you’re gaining knowledge or sharing insights, these online networks are powerful places for ecommerce professionals to come together and learn from one another.
+Whether gaining knowledge or sharing insights, these online networks are powerful places for ecommerce professionals to come together.

 Ecomm Alliance was created for this exact purpose.
 If you work in ecommerce, consider joining the Ecomm Alliance Slack community.
 Membership is based on a very brief application and reserved for those who bring expertise and direct ecommerce experience to the table.
 In other words, this isn’t a place for selling and self-promotion.
 It’s a space for those who are serious about leveling up together and helping each other out.
 Apply here if this sounds like something you’re looking for!